dvera/riskreport/biomarker/spirits_intake.md

 ## Spirits Consumption

 "Intake of distilled alcoholic beverages (vodka, gin, whiskey, etc.).
-High consumption increases risk for liver disease, cancer, and other health problems."
+High consumption increases risk for liver disease, cancer, and other health problems. **These results are based on an analysis of survey questions.**"

 <div style="display: flex; flex-direction: column; gap: 10px;">